Cotoneaster Horizontalis: Beautiful Berries & Foliage

 Q: Can cotoneaster be evergreen?

-A: In very limited conditions, yes… but those are pretty rare.
-The upper part of zone 7 might be able to maintain year-round foliage in sheltered conditions.
-Those locations would need to be frost-free zones.
-This means that some California coastal areas might work.
+A: In very limited conditions, yes.
+The upper part of zone 7 might be able to maintain year-round foliage in sheltered conditions, but only in frost-free zones.
+Some California coastal areas might work.
 But you’d miss out on that glorious fall color!

 Q: Are cotoneaster berries edible?

-A: Not for humans, dogs, or cats.
-Cotoneaster species can be poisonous to humans and pets, both the foliage and the berries.
+A: Cotoneaster species can be poisonous to humans and pets, both the foliage and the berries.
 The California Poison Control Center considers them to be level 4 toxic plants.
-Many species of birds love them, though, and they are apparently able to handle their slight toxicity well.
-Keep children and small animals away, and resist the temptation to sample the berries!
+Many species of birds love them, though.